davidbalbert/c_toolchain/.sourcegraph/memory.md

 - Using bootstrap compiler approach for reproducibility
 - No Docker dependency, using path normalization instead
 - Will eventually need to support macOS builds
+- Ignore the contents of any folders within the build directory, out directory, and src directory.
+There will be way to many of them and you will probably hang!